 15 free 3D modeling and design applications

 3D models are a crucial part of any digital production, including virtual reality, game development, architecture, 3D printing and movies.
-There are many ways to get into 3D design, as well as many stages of the modeling process.
+If you are wondering how to create 3D models, you have many ways to get into 3D design, as well as many stages of the modeling process.
 Each has numerous software solutions at varying prices and difficulty levels.
 We picked 15 great free 3D modeling applications that might help you get into 3D modeling or get your skills to the next level.
-Many of these are free for non-commercial use only, but others, like Blender, let you create models, which you can then sell in 3D marketplaces, like CGTrader.
+Many of these are free for non-commercial use only, but others, like Blender, let you create models which you can then sell in 3D marketplaces, like CGTrader.

 Blender is the most versatile and feature-rich open-source 3D modeling software.
 It might be difficult to master at first, but if you do, you will be able to use it for basically every step of your workflow: from modeling, to UV unwrapping, rigging, skinning, sculpting, animating, rendering and even video editing.
-Blender is probably not the best choice for a beginner, but if you do want to learn 3D modeling, there are ample Blender tutorials online for you to learn from.
+Blender is probably not the best choice for your first 3D modeling application, but if you are willing to learn 3D modeling, there are ample Blender tutorials online for you to learn from.

 Sculptris is a free counterpart to ZBrush from Pixologic.
 It is a very accessible sculpting application, which does not require extensive modeling skills, because it is geometry-independent.
 Sculptris lets you get a good grasp of the basics of 3D sculpting very quickly.